 Most people are surprised to learn that the food they eat may affect their breathing.
 Your body uses food as fuel for all of its activities.
-The right mix of nutrients in your diet can help you breathe easier.
 No single food will supply all the nutrients you need—a healthy diet has lots of variety.
 You and your healthcare team will work out a meal plan just for you.
 Meeting with a registered dietitian nutritionist (RDN) will help you get on track.
 Find an RDN who specializes in COPD by asking your doctor or visiting the Academy of Nutrition and Dietetics at EatRight.org.

 Be sure to mention: